 4-H Club Organizational Leader

-A 4-H Club Organizational Leader is an adult volunteer that is in charge of a 4-H community, after-school, or in-school club.
-A 4-H club consists of five or more kids with two volunteer leaders, the clubs members include anyone from the county.
+A 4-H Club Organizational Leader is an adult volunteer in charge of a 4-H community, after-school, or in-school club.
+A 4-H club consists of five or more kids with two volunteer leaders, and the club’s members include anyone from the county.
 These clubs meet throughout the year and provide a community-based structure for developing youth ages 5-18.
-The organizational leader assists the club’s members in planning the program, conducting clubs business, and assisting members with 4-H projects.
+The organizational leader assists the club’s members in planning the program, conducting club business, and assisting members with 4-H projects.
 The 4-H agent will assist with the volunteer application and screening process, volunteer training and orientation, and provide access to resources.

 4-H Club Project Leader

 The 4-H project leader helps the organizational leader teach the educational component of the club program.
 Project leaders organize and teach project-specific lessons.
 They help 4-H members complete project record books and prepare for the fair.

 Volunteer for an Event or Activity

 Many events run solely off of volunteers.
 4-H camps and day camps always need volunteers to help with youth management or provide assistance to teach a particular topic.
 Volunteers are also needed to ensure adequate supervision is provided at events like 4-H horse shows, parties, and local events in the community.